 - Location: Universal Studios Florida at Universal Orlando

 Phony Theme Park Nonsense

-The elevator takes recruits to Intergalactic Alien Immigration Services and the real action.
+The elevator takes recruits to Intergalactic Alien Immigration Services.
 Referencing the film, the inside queue snakes past a break room with startlingly lifelike and funny wormy guys.
 Trainees then pass through Immigration Control, complete with large-screen video announcements of narrowly averted impending doom.
-It's all in a day's work for the MIB.
+It’s all in a day's work for the MIB.

 With aliens lurking everywhere, it’s hard to get a handle on the game play.
 Video game mavens may have an easier time scoring points than those of us who weren’t weaned on Nintendo.
 The laser guns do not emit a trail, and the aliens do not have clearly marked targets.
 The bugs respond more to shots around their foreheads and chests.